sadiaafrin1529/chefs/README.md

-Welcome to the Indian Cuisine Recipes Website!
-This website showcases the recipes of Indian cuisine's most experienced and renowned chefs.
-Users can view the recipes of their favorite Indian chefs and add them to their favorites list.
+Welcome to the  Cuisine Recipes Website!
+This website showcases the recipes of londonn cuisine's most experienced and renowned chefs.
+Users can view the recipes of their favorite londonn chefs and add them to their favorites list.

 ## Live Site
 ## https://chef-recipe-e10c5.web.app/